RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## Reading Room Guidelines

-We’re an archive of important historical materials, so we do have a few simple rules that we ask all researchers to follow when they’re in the RAC’s Reading Room:
+We’re an archive of important historical materials, so we do have a few simple guidelines that we ask all researchers to follow when they’re in the RAC’s Reading Room:

 - Place your outerwear, bags, and other nonessential items in the